riscv-admin/vector/minutes/2023/2023-07-17/README.md

 "
 The Vector SIG is managed under the Unprivileged Committee, and is intended to develop the strategy, gaps, and prioritizations for all SIMD processing capabilities within RISC-V. We define SIMD processing capabilities to include the storage and manipulation of collections of elements organized as vectors, matrices, tensors, and other data structures that are related to vectors.

 The goal of Vector SIG is to make RISC-V the architecture of choice for SIMD processing in a wide spectrum of applications, from embedded systems to supercomputers.
 RISC-V Vector SIG will continuously pursue enhancements to the SIMD processing capabilities of RISC-V architecture to achieve that goal.

 We will achieve enhancements to RISC-V SIMD processing capabilities by identifying gaps in coverage of the RISC-V Instruction Set Architecture and recommending Task Groups that will develop the specification of those enhancements.
 As we identify the gaps, we will always prioritize the list of gaps and develop a strategy to fill those gaps in the adopted priority order.

-The RISC-V Vector SIG will deliver a series of recommended enhancement areas. for SIMD processing in the RISC-V architecture - the actual specification of the enhancements will be the result of work by the Task Groups spawned by recommendation of the RISC-V Vector SIG.
-(Vector SIG recommends and specifies the work of the task groups - final decision on Technical Group creation is by the Technical Steering Committee.)
+The RISC-V Vector SIG will deliver a series of recommended enhancement areas for SIMD processing in the RISC-V architecture - the actual specification of the enhancements will be the result of work by the Task Groups spawned by recommendation of the RISC-V Vector SIG.
+(Vector SIG recommends and specifies the work of the Task Groups - final decision on Task Group creation is by the Technical Steering Committee.)

 RISC-V Vector SIG will continuously interact with other groups, including Committees, SIGs, and TGs within the RISC-V community.
 Although we expect our list of collaborators to be dynamic we can identify some initial collaborators: Vector TG (Zvfh extension), Packed SIMD TG (P extension), Graphics SIG, AI/ML SIG, Applications and Tools Committee, Vector Crypto TG, Compiler Built-ins SIG.
 "

 ## Refinement of the gap analysis list